ATELIER MUJI Special Exhibition “From the World’s Lives – Vernacular MUJI Items Asia Edition”

 Instagram|@ateliermuji_ginza

-ATELIER MUJI was named by Ikko Tanaka, a graphic designer and former art director of MUJI, and is operated under the philosophy that "This is a workshop where we return to the origins of life and find hints for moving forward into the future."
-As a cultural crossroads that Ryohin Keikaku sees, this future-oriented activity hosts special exhibitions and events on a variety of themes, including art and design.
+ATELIER MUJI was named by graphic designer and MUJI art director Ikko Tanaka, and is run under the philosophy that "This is a workshop where we return to the origins of life and find hints for moving forward into the future."
+This forward-looking activity is held at a cultural crossroads that Ryohin Keikaku sees as a place where exhibitions and events are held on a variety of themes, including art and design.

 <Past related articles>